TBSniller/cmpinf/README.md

 - `IconId`: Set the [icon id](https://github.com/SteelSeries/gamesense-sdk/blob/master/doc/api/event-icons.md) of the page, which will be displayed on the OLED display

 Sensors:
 - `Name`, `Hardware`, `Type`: Need to be exacty extracted from the `available-sensors.json` file.
-It's the filteruery to find the sensor in the LibreHardwareMonitorLib
+It's the filter query to find the sensor in the LibreHardwareMonitorLib
 - `Prefix`: Set characters which will be displayed before the sensor value
 - `Suffix`: Set characters which will be displayed after the sensor value
 - `DecimalPlaces`: Set the number of decimal places which should be displayed for the sensor value